cwida/public_bi_benchmark/README.md

 - script must be executed from the root directory of the dataset downloaded with **1-download-data.sh**

 ### scripts/monetdb
-- scripts to create tables load *.csv* files and run the queries on MonetDB
+- scripts to create tables, load *.csv* files and run the queries on MonetDB

 Requirements:
 - running MonetDB instance